ghedo/pflask/docs/pflask.1.md

 ### aufs

-It stacks a directory on top of another directory using AuFS
+It stacks a directory on top of another directory using AuFS.
+Note that AuFS doesn't support user namespaces, so `--no-userns` will also be needed.

 Example: `--mount=aufs,/overlay/path,/dest/path`

 ### overlay

 Like aufs, but uses OverlayFS instead of AuFS.
 It either requires Linux 3.18 or the OverlayFS module installed.
+Note that OverlayFS doesn't support user namespaces, so `--no-userns` will also be needed.

 Example: `--mount=overlay,/overlay/path,/dest/path`